 A sacred pilgrimage spot of Shingon Buddhists, visitors to holy Mount Koya enjoy the quietness and solitude of the forest, eventually wandering to Torodo Temple, where a huge mirrored hallway reflects thousands of lanterns.
 Hundreds of moss-covered shrines and meditating monks are also the starting point of the Kumano Kodo pilgrimage path, one of Japan’s best adventures.

-At Japan’s mega Pokemon Center in downtown Tokyo, it’s time to relive your childhood fantasies and reenter the world of Pokemon!
-With super cute Pikachu plushies and rare Pokemon paraphernalia, it’s no small choice to select your Pokemon to carry around your Japanese travels (just in case someone challenges you to a Pokebattle).
+It’s time to relive your childhood fantasies and reenter the world of Pokémon at one of Tokyo’s Pokémon Centers!
+With super cute Pikachu plushies and rare Pokémon paraphernalia, it’s no small choice to select your Pokémon to carry around your Japanese travels (just in case someone challenges you to a Pokebattle).